Download the Order of Nova Scotia Nomination Form (PDF 118 kB)

 Any Canadian citizen who is a present or former long-term resident of Nova Scotia is eligible for nomination to the Order.
 The only exceptions are public officials (such as members of the Senate, MPs, MLAs, municipal councillors, or judges), who may not be nominated while they are in office.
 The Order may be awarded posthumously, if the person is nominated within one year of their death.
 Only individuals may be nominated, not couples, groups, or organizations.

-Download a PDF version of the nomination form and guidelines, Or contact our office and we will send you a copy.
+Download a PDF version of the nomination form or contact our office and we will send you a copy.
 Then fill in the form and send it to the Province of Nova Scotia Protocol Office, along with information supporting your nomination.
-A checklist on the back of the form outlines what is required.
 You must ask at least three other people to write letters supporting your nomination; however, only one form is required for each person nominated.

 If you know someone who has made an outstanding contribution to the cultural life or the social or economic well-being of the province, you should consider nominating him or her for the Order of Nova Scotia.
 It is a special way to honour an individual you respect and admire.
 Fields of endeavour recognized by this honour include the arts, academics, research, agriculture, business, industry, community leadership, public service, and volunteer service.